geopandas/geopandas/doc/source/getting_started.rst

 What now?
 =========

-If you don't have GeoPandas yet, check :doc:`Installation <getting_started/install>`.
+- If you don't have GeoPandas yet, check :doc:`Installation <getting_started/install>`.
-If you have never used GeoPandas and want to get familiar with it and its core functionality quickly, see :doc:`Getting Started Tutorial <getting_started/introduction>`.
+- If you have never used GeoPandas and want to get familiar with it and its core functionality quickly, see :doc:`Getting Started Tutorial <getting_started/introduction>`.
-Detailed illustration how to work with different parts of GeoPandas, how to make maps, manage projections, spatially merge data or geocode are part of our :doc:`User Guide <documentation/user_guide>`.
-And if you are interested in the complete documentation of all classes, functions, method and attributes GeoPandas offers, :doc:`API Reference <documentation/reference>` is here for you.
+- Detailed illustration how to work with different parts of GeoPandas, how to make maps, manage projections, spatially merge data or geocode are part of our :doc:`User Guide <documentation/user_guide>`.
+- And if you are interested in the complete documentation of all classes, functions, method and attributes GeoPandas offers, :doc:`API Reference <documentation/reference>` is here for you.

-.. raw:: html
+.. container:: button

-  <a href="#" class="tutorial">Installation</a> <a href="#" class="tutorial">Tutorial</a> <br />
-  <a href="#" class="tutorial">User Guide</a> <a href="#" class="tutorial">API Reference</a>
+    :doc:`Installation <getting_started/install>` :doc:`Tutorial <getting_started/introduction>`
+    :doc:`User Guide <documentation/user_guide>` :doc:`API Reference <documentation/reference>`

 Get in touch